appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 </div>

-In this example you can see that Hyaline is configured to start crawling at TODO and process any documents that match TODO.
-It also does not process any documents in TODO as that directory and its children are excluded from the crawl.
+In this example you can see that Hyaline is configured to start crawling at `https://my-app.com/docs/` and process any documents that match `**/*`.
+Note that this pattern matching is scoped to the starting URL.
+Hyaline processes the linked documents in the `/docs/` directory with the exception of `/docs/roadmap`.
+Also, even though the document `/docs/getting-started` links to `/contact`, it is not processed as it does not match any include statements which.

 Note that Hyaline will not crawl outside of the specified domain, so you don't need to worry about it getting lost in the internet.

+Also note that you can configure the `baseURL` independently of the starting URL.
+Please see the [extract config documentation](../reference/config.md) for more information.

 ## Extracting Documentation